 From here, use this number to calculate gross margin, net sales revenue minus its cost of goods sold (COGS).

-When looking at your inventory numbers, pay attention to shrinkage, the loss of inventory attributed to factors such as employee theft, shoplifting, administrative error, vendor fraud, damage in transit, or in store and cashier errors.
+When looking at your inventory numbers, pay attention to shrinkage, the loss of inventory attributed to factors such as employee theft, shoplifting, administrative error, vendor fraud, damage in transit, or in-store and cashier errors.
 Keep accurate records to track inventory loss and put systems in place to combat it.
-For an in-depth look at how to prevent shrinkage, visit the SmartBiz Small Business Blog: How to Prevent Shrinkage.

 If you need help